insecurly/insecurly.github.io/README.md

 - Automatic Page Capture Cloaking
 - Automatic Title Spoofing
 - Dynamic about:blank cloaking
-- Fully Encrypted and obfuscated
+- Fully Encrypted
 - Youtube Integration (to be expanded on)
-- Custom Proxy Support
+- Proxy Support
-- Automatic User Whitelist Handling (24hrs per)
+- User Whitelisting
 - Secure Chat with other online users

 ### Usage